Read to Sleep

 Authors & Events

 Gifts & Deals

-Shirley Jackson was born in San Francisco on December 14, 1916.
-She first received wide critical acclaim for “The Lottery,” which was published in The New Yorker in 1948 and went on to become one of the most anthologized stories in American literature.
-She is the author of six novels, including The Haunting of Hill House and We Have Always Lived in the Castle; four collections of short stories and essays, including Just an Ordinary Day; and two family memoirs, Life Among the Savages and Raising Demons.
-For many years she lived in North Bennington, Vermont, with her husband, the renowned literary critic Stanley Edgar Hyman, and their four children.
-She died on August 8, 1965.
+Shirley Jackson was born in San Francisco in 1916.
+She first received wide critical acclaim for her short story “The Lottery,” which was published in The New Yorker in 1948.
+She is the author of six novels, including The Haunting of Hill House, We Have Always Lived in the Castle, and The Sundial; two bestselling family chronicles, Life Among the Savages and Raising Demons; and hundreds of short stories, many published in five separate posthumous collections.
+She died in 1965 at the age of forty-eight.